KevinCranmer/HeadHunterPlugin/configurations.md

 with looting III a 30% higher chance of receiving a head (Exact math shown in config file comment).
 - Default: 0.05

+__messages.*__
+- Customize the messages broadcast from this mod.
+Good for translating to your native language.
+- See the various messages and their defaults [here](src/main/resources/head_hunter_config.yml).

 ----------------------------------------------------------
 Please contact me in [my Discord Server](https://discord.gg/UTjtJPTjGG) if you have any other ideas for configuration options.